-You can see that the histogram for this image spreads pretty evenly from left to right, with some peaking falling off on the right hand side.
-That tells us that in this photo, there are a tones represented from dark to light, with some true white pixels (or over exposure) in the image.
-In this case, the blown out sky is why you see some of the information climbing up on the right hand side.
+You can see that the histogram for this image spreads pretty evenly from left to right, with some peaking falling off on the right-hand side.
+That tells us that in this photo, there are a tones represented from dark to light, with some true white pixels (or overexposure) in the image.
+In this case, the blown-out sky is why you see some of the details climbing up on the right-hand side.

 Click Here to find out more about Cole’s exclusive new photography education community, Cole’s Clique, & unlock the entire course catalog for just $1!

-Now take a look at this histogram.
-The majority of the information is pushed to the right hand side, because the image has mostly lighter, white tones.
-You can see that very little information in represented on the left side of the histogram, meaning there are very few shadows in this image.
+Now take a look at this one.
+The majority of the information is pushed to the right-hand side because the image has mostly lighter, white tones.
+You can see that very little detail is represented on the left side of the histogram, meaning there are very few shadows in this image.

 Think of the histogram as a guide for obtaining the type of exposure you are looking for, and not as an indicator of a good or bad photo.